Get a free, no obligation personal loan quote with rates as low as 9.90%

 Money Market Fund Vs Money Market Account

 Some may confuse money market funds with money market accounts, but they are not the same.
-Whereas a money market fund is regulated by the Securities and Exchange Commission (SEC) in which your capital is invested in the stock market, money market accounts are a type of savings account that is insured by the Federal Deposit Insurance Corporation (FDIC) and offered by banks and other financial institutions.
+A money market fund is regulated by the Securities and Exchange Commission (SEC) in which your capital is invested in the stock market.
+On the other hand, a money market account is a type of savings account that is insured by the Federal Deposit Insurance Corporation (FDIC) and offered by banks and other financial institutions.

 However, they are a low-risk type of investment, so they are a much safer way to invest compared to other investment vehicles.
 Because of their investment component, money market funds offer a greater opportunity to earn higher returns compared to money market accounts.